plone/Products.PloneOrg/README.txt

     $ python2.6 bootstrap.py
     $ bin/buildout
     $ bin/instance fg

-Please note that do to circumstances around testing the PloneOrg module, there are 2 directories with svn info.
-The source for Products.PloneOrg is in the 'src' directory and the rest of the checked out packages are in 'sources'.
-If you can't find a checkout, double check BOTH directories.

 This will get you an unthemed copy of the site.
 If you want to work on the theme, you can build Plone + nginx by modifying buildout.cfg to use